Free Bankruptcy Forms

-Free access and download of over 300 bankruptcy forms, schedules and instructions needed to file for bankruptcy protection under chapters 7, 11, 12 or 13 of the federal bankruptcy code.
+This site offers access to over 300 bankruptcy forms, schedules and instructions needed to file for bankruptcy protection under chapters 7, 11, 12 or 13 of the federal bankruptcy code.

-Although the federal government recommends consulting a qualified attorney before filing bankruptcy, the government has purposely made it possible for anyone to file his or her own petition.
+Although the federal government recommends consulting a qualified attorney before filing bankruptcy, the government has purposely made it possible for regular citizens to file their own bankruptcy petition.

 Before jumping in, I highly encourage you to follow the steps below: